 - Consent is inclusive.
 There is room for different opinions and preferences.
 We focus on the next-viable step forward that allows everyone to be on board.
 As such, consent invites both-and thinking, holding different opinions while accepting that there is not absolute right or wrong.

 - Consent rewards self-responsibility.
 No one can step aside, no one can be ignored, and win-lose power games are not viable.

 - We also elect people into roles by consent which means that being divisive people or those who speak dismissively of individuals or groups of people will not be rewarded.
 If you insult someone, that person will simply object to your election.

 The other limitation is that consent rewards rational and compelling arguments.
 This might not be a problem per se but it can create a barrier for people who have a hard time following formats, or who get anxious in structured approaches.
-It also requires a context where objections are culturally possible — age, gender,privileges related to race and class, and introvertedness might affect how likely someone is to speak up and propose something or object.
+It also requires a context where objections are culturally possible — age, gender, privileges related to race and class, and introvertedness might affect how likely someone is to speak up and propose something or object.
+(See this article on the myth of “natural flow”.)
 This can be demanding for people who are not used to being in power.
 It can also require patience from people who are used to making quick, unilateral decisions.

 There is no perfect decision-making method.
-Each method of decision making comes with its own challenges and benefits.
-From a position of systems thinking, it is crucial to see how the decision-making method affect behavior.
-Awareness around patterns in decision-making and group processes in general can help us use those patterns wisely and design the systems that support us in being how we want to be.
+Each method of decision-making comes with its own challenges and benefits.
+From a position of systems thinking, it is crucial to see how the decision-making method affects behavior.
+Awareness around patterns in decision-making and group processes, in general, can help us use those patterns wisely and design the systems that support us in being how we want to be.